eattie/addition-gpt/README.md

 # addition-gpt

-(REPO IS THE TEMPLATE SO ANYONE CAN DO THE PROJECT FOR FUN)
+(REPO IS THE BLANK TEMPLATE SO ANYONE CAN DO THE PROJECT FOR FUN)

 Build a GPT that learns integer addition, from scratch.
 A from-the-ground-up transformer implementation structured as a fill-in-the-blanks project with a